Ug0510/CurrencyConverter/README.md

-# View Master Branch for code
+# View Master Branch for code of CurrencyConverter